Correlation distances in social networks: Simulations

 One possible explanation for the decrease in assortativity is that the quantity reaches its minimum when the influence of hubs in the network is at its maximum.
 For example, high-degree nodes will be connected to many other nodes by shortest paths of lengths 2 and 3, and these nodes will have degrees that are dissimilar to that of the hub node, thus reducing the assortativity.
 As $d$ increases further,the number of pairs of nodes separated by shortest paths of length $d$ increases.
 Many of these pairs then will be positively assortative, which counteracts the effect of the hub nodes.

-To illustrate this further, we plot the number of pairs at each distance $d$ in Fig.~\ref{fig:npairs}.
+To illustrate this further, we plot the number of pairs at each distance $d$ in Figure~\ref{fig:npairs}.
 Here we see after the average path length (dashed vertical line), these is a sharp drop in the number of pairs.
-Beyond this point, the hubs have probably reached every periphery node, but nodes at different ends of the network still have not been used.
-As the hub is likely to be at a different side of $E(k)$ to a periphery node in Eq.~(\ref{eqn:assortativity}), their influence will contribute negatively to the assortativity.
-This difference in degree for neighbours can be seen in Fig.~\ref{fig:social_degree_diff}, these spikes will only increase as the number of paths increase.
+Beyond this point, the hubs have probably reached every periphery node, but nodes at different ends of the network still not be connected.
+As the hub is likely to be at a different side of $\mathbb{E}[\kappa]$ to a periphery node in Equation~(\ref{eqn:assortativity}), their influence will contribute negatively to the assortativity.
+This difference in degree for neighbours can be seen in Figure~\ref{fig:social_degree_diff}, these spikes will only increase as the number of paths increase.